Community Detection in Partially Observable Social Networks: Related Work

 The framework that we propose in this paper is related to four broader areas of research, namely community detection in graphs, detection of overlapping communities, community detection in incomplete networks with missing edges, and network completion in social networks.

 {\bf Community detection in graphs.} Since research into community detection in complex networks constitutes a very active field, there are many efforts devoted to community detection in graphs.
-The most popular techniques include modularity optimization~\cite{newman2006modularity}, stochastic block models~\cite{sbm}, spectral graph-partitioning~\cite{newman2013spectral}, clique percolation~\cite{du2007community}, clustering~\cite{chen2012dense}, and label propagation~\cite{raghavan2007near}.
-However, these techniques focus on graphs in which nodes can be partitioned into communities and do not address the inherent overlapping nature of community structures in many real-world networks.
+The most popular techniques include modularity optimization~\cite{newman2006modularity}, stochastic block models~\cite{sbm}, spectral graph-partitioning~\cite{newman2013spectral}, clique percolation~\cite{du2007community}, clustering~\cite{chen2012dense}, and label propagation~\cite{raghavan2007near,tkdd1}.
+However, these techniques focus on graphs in which nodes can be partitioned into disjoint communities and do not address the inherent overlapping nature of community structures in many real-world networks.

 {\bf Detection of overlapping communities.} To cope with this contrast, a recently emerging topic covers the detection of overlapping communities by investigating the structural properties of such communities, especially in the case of social networks~\cite{agm,papadopoulos2012community}.
-As the computational complexity increases drastically for the recovery of overlapping communities instead of partitioned communities, the research has focused either on detecting communities based on local expansion~\cite{whang2016overlapping} and link embedding~\cite{linkblack} or on employing scalable techniques such as NMF~\cite{bigclam,BNMF,SBMF} and label propagation~\cite{COPRA,SLPA}.
+As the computational complexity increases drastically for the recovery of overlapping communities instead of partitioned communities, the research has focused either on detecting communities based on local expansion~\cite{whang2016overlapping,tkdd2} or on employing scalable techniques such as NMF~\cite{bigclam,BNMF,newnmf} and label propagation~\cite{COPRA,SLPA}.
+More recently, sophisticated network embedding-based approaches for overlapping community detection were presented \cite{linkblack,linkembedding,vgraph,gnn1,gnn2,TKDDgnn}.
+Specifically, overlapping communities were found via clustering in a link embedding space \cite{linkblack,linkembedding}.
+To jointly perform community detection and node representation learning, vGraph \cite{vgraph} was developed based on a generative model where the community membership acts as a latent variable generating neighbors for each node.
+In \cite{gnn1}, communities were detected by employing graph neural networks with a non-backtracking edge adjacency structure to capture complex network patterns.
+In \cite{gnn2}, a Bernoulli--Poisson probabilistic model was combined with a graph convolutional network to perform community detection.
+In \cite{TKDDgnn}, clustering (i.e., detecting communities) and node representation were jointly optimized in attributed networks.